 About the Author:

-Xiaoya, a Taiwanese who has worked in the Korean cosmetic surgery industry for 8 years.
-She served as the Chinese-speaking consultant at three Korean dermatology clinics, assisting over 5,000 Taiwanese clients.
-She now focuses on sharing real information about Korean cosmetic surgery to help more people avoid common pitfalls and achieve better results.
+Xiaoya, a Taiwanese who has worked in Korea’s medical aesthetics industry for 8 years.
+She has served as a Chinese-speaking consultant at three Korean dermatology clinics, assisting over 5,000 Taiwanese clients.
+She now focuses on sharing genuine information about Korean medical aesthetics to help more people avoid common pitfalls and achieve better results.

 Contact Information: